Sully, Iowa

 Sully is a city located in Jasper County, Iowa, United States, named after railroad man Alfred Sully.
 The population was 881 at the time of the 2020 census.

 History

 Sully was platted in 1882.
 The community was incorporated in 1901.
 It is located on the Diamond Trail, an historic auto trail between Des Moines and Iowa City.

-Alice Vonk developed a white marigold in 1975, featured in the Burpee catalog.
+Historical infrastructure

+The Sully Telephone Association was organized in 1903 and incorporated on May 4, 1904.
+Locally owned by shareholder-members of its community, Sully Telephone Association serves the town of Sully, Iowa and surrounding areas.